 For more hearty and filling soup recipes, check out my Sweet Potato Coconut Soup and Instant Pot Butternut Squash Soup!

-Why We Love This Butternut Squash Carrot Soup
+Why We Love This Easy Butternut Squash Soup Recipe

 - Nutrient-rich: Loaded with veggies and fruit, this creamy butternut squash soup is a great source of fibre, vitamins, and nutrients like vitamins A and C. Additionally, since it’s made with coconut milk and no heavy cream, it’s completely plant-based, dairy-free, gluten-free and paleo-friendly to meet a large variety of dietary needs.